DPDK/dpdk/doc/guides/sample_app_ug/test_pipeline.rst

     The available options are 8, 16 and 32 bytes;

 *   **Table type (e.g. hash-spec-16-ext or hash-spec-16-lru).**
-    The available options are ext (extendible bucket) or lru (least recently used).
+    The available options are ext (extendable bucket) or lru (least recently used).

 .. _table_3: